Price: only £1.99 (No VAT)

 There is no VAT on prescription-only medications for human use.

-Lariam (mefloquine) 250mg Tablets UK is a prescription only item.
-If you don't have a prescription then click the green 'Buy now' button above to access our UK online doctor service.
-The medication could be with you as soon as tomorrow from our online UK registered pharmacy.
+Lariam (mefloquine) 250mg Tablets UK is available to buy online in the UK.
+If you don't have a prescription then click the green 'Buy now' button above to access our UK online prescriber service.
+The Lariam pills could be with you as soon as tomorrow from our online UK registered pharmacy.

 Lariam is an anti-malarial medication used to help prevent malaria when travelling to countries with a malaria risk.
 Each tablet contains the active ingredient mefloquine 250mg.
 Click the link on our homepage to find out if Lariam is the correct medication to use for your destination.